 Sometimes it happens: you simply cannot send emails.
 You open your favorite mail client or software (Mozilla Thunderbird, Outlook Express, SendBlaster…), write a few lines, insert the recipients’ addresses, click “Send” and… An error is returned.
 Why?

 If you can’t send your emails, the problem is very likely (but not exclusively) related to your SMTP server – the server taking care of the whole email delivery process.
-That is why it’s always better to rely on a professional server, even if you don’t have big mailing needs: for instance turboSMTP offers a handy free plan of 6.000 emails/month, lifetime.
+That is why it’s always better to rely on a professional SMTP Relay Server, even if you don’t have big mailing needs: for instance turboSMTP offers a handy free plan of 6.000 emails/month, lifetime.

 And here’s a checklist to understand why you’re unable to send emails and troubleshoot any major problem: